The aviation industry has been plagued by several massive schedule disruptions in the past year, as airlines have been caught…

 There’s no question that being a part of the September 11 attacks from their perspective is emotionally difficult, but by sharing their story, Powell, LeRay, and Hazell did not want to dig at their scabs, but instead reflect on the airline industry as an emblem for resilience.

-Listen to the audio from the discussion on Inside the Airlines:
+Listen to the audio from the discussion: